yt-dlp/yt-dlp/README.md

                                      video data is re-extracted (e.g. 100K)
     -R, --retries RETRIES            Number of retries (default is 10), or "infinite"
+    --fileopen-retries RETRIES       Number of times to retry on file access error (default is 10), or "infinite"
     --fragment-retries RETRIES       Number of retries for a fragment (default is 10), or "infinite" (DASH, hlsnative and ISM)